crcn/mesh.js/docs/api.md

 });
 ```

-#### ParallelBus.create([busses])
+#### ParallelBus.create(busses: Array<Bus>)

-Executes an operation against multiple busses at the same time.
+Executes an action against multiple busses at the same time.
 Chunk data emitted by each bus is then merged into a single response in an un-ordered fashion.

 ```javascript
 import { ParallelBus } from 'mesh';